Morality vs. moralism: Morality and moralism are two different things, but we often confuse the two.

 Morality and Moralism in the World

 And this lesson applies outside the classroom as well.
 The more we treat people with love, the safer and more secure they feel.
-And the better they can understand how morality make the world better for everyone.
+And the better they can understand how morality makes the world better for everyone.
 That is because they see how people treating them with love makes their world better.
 Thus, it leads them to consider how they can create this kind of world for others.
 That is why most moral and faith-based systems contain some version of the golden rule which tells us to treat others how we want to be treated.
 Such systems also remind us to love our neighbors as ourselves.
 We all desire love.
 So treating others this way reminds and encourages people to act accordingly.

 And this is the key difference between morality and moralism.
 Morality encourages us to treat others with love because we know people are valuable in themselves.
 And we know that treating them with love will encourage them to act with love.
 Accordingly, everyone wins!
 Moralism, on the other hand, tells us that people are only valuable insofar as they follow rules.
 So, moralism encourages us to focus on rules, instead of people, and it encourages us to be on the lookout for bad behavior.
 That way, we win, because we feel morally superior.

 And in fact, when we get stuck in moralism, we become armchair moral experts.
 We sit back and commentate on people’s bad behavior.
 That is very convenient for us because we can make judgments on others without requiring ourselves to change in any way.

 Moralism is a problem.
 But we should note that it can arise from something good—namely, a concern about moral principles.
 (Moralism can also arise from human tendencies towards tribalism, which you can read more about here: Is Your Morality Motivated by Love or Tribalism?)